Research & Publications

 Public Health Interests

-Environmental Health; Epidemiology Methods; Global Health; Perinatal/Prenatal Health; Pharmacoepidemiology
+Aging; Environmental Health; Epidemiology Methods; Genetics, Genomics, Epigenetics; Global Health; Maternal & Child Health; Perinatal/Prenatal Health; Pharmacoepidemiology